Klausewitzia

 Klausewitzia is a monospecific genus of freshwater ray-finned fish belonging to the family Crenuchidae, the South American darters.
-The only species in this genus is Klausewitzia ritae, a fish found in the upper Amazon basin in the frontier zone of Brazil and Peru.
+The only species in this genus is Klausewitzia ritae, a fish found in the upper Amazon basin near the border of Brazil and Peru.

-The fish is named in honor of Rita Klausewitz (d.
+The fish was described in 1965 and is named in honor of Rita Klausewitz (d.
 1995), the wife of ichthyologist Wolfgang Klausewitz.